Stations of the Cross

 This can be done individually or in a procession most commonly during Lent, especially on Good Friday and in a prayer of devotion for the suffering and insults that Jesus endured during his passion.

 The Style, form or placements of the stations vary widely form church to church.
 The typical stations are small plaques with reliefs of paintings placed around the church nave.

-Morden minimalist stations can be simple crosses with a number in the centre, but the reserve is also true with elaborate statues, carvings and pictures, the Roman Catholic church in Liverpool is a good example, however if you have the time please click through, and have a look at our beautiful wooden carved stations with accompanying story, prayer, and meditation.
+Morden minimalist stations can be simple crosses with a number in the centre, but the reserve is also true with elaborate statues, carvings and pictures, the Roman Catholic church in Liverpool is a good example, however if you have the time please click through, and have a look at our beautiful wooden carved stations with accompanying story, prayers, and meditation.